anunay999/aws-s3-file-transfer/README.md

 ## Overview

-AWS Utility JAR which can transfer a specified directory to desired S3 bucket.
+AWS Utility JAR which can upload or download a specified directory from/to desired S3 bucket.

 ## Build
 Before you compile , you will need few things